LED bulbs use 75% less energy than incandescent bulbs — DOE

 Part 4: Condensation Management

-"Will my windows rot if I trap air behind the insert?"
+"Will my windows rot if I risk air behind the insert?"
 No—the physics is reversed.
 Window rot happens when warm, wet indoor air hits cold glass (condensing into water).
 The interior storm insert keeps that warm, wet air away from the glass.
 The air trapped between the panes is cold and dry.
 This actually protects your historic window sills from moisture damage and mold.

 The Verdict: Keep the Wood, Add the Seal